mariocastro014/mariocastro014/README.md

 - 👋 Hi, I’m @mariocastro014
-- 🤖 I'm work as a Product Owner, building tech products
+- 🤖 I'm work as a Product Manager, building tech products
 - 👀 I’m interested in Digital Business and Personal Finances
 - 🌱 I’m currently learning about tech trends as AI, Cloud Services, beyond others
 - 💞️ I’m looking to collaborate on everything that can bring value to the market